Susheate/Hyprland-config-for-AZERTY-layout/README.md

 A Hyprland dotfile made for AZERTY keyboard users

-A config I originally made in order to backup and restore my Hyprland config easily, made for AZERTY keyboard users./n Cut in two scripts :
+A config I originally made in order to backup and restore my Hyprland config easily, made for AZERTY keyboard users.
+Cut in two scripts :
 - install.sh :
   Setups hyprland and zsh